Day 262 · Saturday, September 19

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 262, Love That Covers Us.
+This is By God's Call — day 262, A Living Sign.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.